netmeld/netmeld/datastore/common/README.md

 UNIT TESTS
 ----------
 Many of the components of this library have associated unit tests.
-We have made efforts to add these overtime (as we touch the components), but it isn't perfect.
+We have made efforts to add these overtime (as we touch the components), but it is not perfect.
 Generally speaking, our efforts have been to implement unit testing to guard against unintended functionality changes and it is expected this is done for all *new* work.

 PARSERS
 -------
-The parsers contained in this library are generaly reusable in multiple tools of this module.
+The parsers contained in this library are generally reusable in multiple tools of this module.
 As such, particular attention is given to abide by the formal documentation (e.g., RFCs) for each of them and any *new* parsers for this library must document what is the formal documentation being followed.